 All non-audit services which are proposed to be provided by the Company's external auditor are subject to the prior approval of the audit committee, provided that the audit committee may delegate to one or more independent members the authority to approve non-audit services if such services are presented to the full audit committee at its next scheduled meeting.
-The audit committee may also satisfy the requirement for pre-approval of non-audit services if (i) the aggregate amount of all non-audit services that were not pre-approved is reasonably expected to constitute no more than 5% of the total amount of fees paid by the Company and its subsidiaries to the external auditor during the applicable fiscal year, (ii) the services are brought to the attention of, and approved prior to completion of the audit by, the audit committee or by one or more of its members to whom authority to grant such approval has been delegated, or (iii) by adopting specific policies and procedures for the engagement of non-audit services provided that such policies and procedures do not include delegation of the audit committee's responsibilities to management.
+The audit committee may also satisfy the requirement for pre-approval of non-audit services if (i) the aggregate amount of all non-audit services that were not pre-approved is reasonably expected to constitute no more than 5% of the total amount of fees paid by the Company and its subsidiaries to the external auditor during the applicable fiscal year, (ii) the services are brought to the attention of, and approved prior to completion of the audit by, the audit committee or by one or more of its members to whom authority to grant such approval has been delegated, or (iii) by adopting specific policies and procedures for the engagement of non-audit services are detailed as to the particular service, the audit committee is informed of each non-audit service and the procedures do not include delegation of the audit committee's responsibilities to management.